 Artificial intelligence can help organizations to enhance their sales functions through sales forecasting.
 It also helps in determining future trends by the use of data analytics, specifically through predictive analytics.

-A lot of organizations these days are outsourcing their data analytics to experts like OP360, a Cebu-based BPO company that specializes in data analytics and AI.
+A lot of organizations these days are outsourcing their data analytics to experts that specialize in data analytics and AI.
 Data analytics is helping business leaders these days to make informed decisions for the growth and development of their respective companies.
 It also helps improve their overall profitability.